 O'Gara has also made a name for himself as one of the best pundits in Irish rugby, and is seen as a future Irish coach, having even been a part of Joe Schmidt's backroom team during last summer's tour of USA and Japan.

 With two Heineken Cups to his name, the former Cork Minor hurler departed for London Irish in 2012 after an injury-plagued few seasons at his home province.
 Sadly, O'Leary was forced to undergo back surgery shortly after his arrival at the Madejski, which set his Premiership career back considerably.

 He returned in 2015, making 18 appearances before joining Montpellier as a medical joker replacement for the injured Benoît Paillaugue.
 In January it was announced that O'Leary would remain at the Top14 club as opposed to return to Munster from what was initially a loan spell.
-Now 32, O'Leary has made six appearances for Montpellier since his arrival in the winter.

 1) Marcus Horan